zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-02-inheritance-composition.md

-## 2. Class inheritance and composition
+# 2. Class inheritance and composition

 ## Class inheritance

-Inheritance is a feature in object-oriented programming that allows one class (called a child or subclass) to inherit attributes and methods from another class (called a parent or superclass).
+Inheritance is a feature in object-oriented programming that allows one class (called a **child** or **subclass**) to inherit attributes and methods from another class (called a **parent** or **superclass**).

-It aims to:
+Benefits of inheritance include:

 - Reuse code across related classes
 - Organize code more logically
 - Extend functionality without rewriting everything

-Let's say we have a base class Athlete, and we want to create a more specific class Runner that inherits from it:
+For example, you have an Athlete class.
+Now you want to add a more specific class Runner that inherits from it and adds specific data and methods that are only relevant for runner:

 ```python
 # Base class